os-chip-design/chip-design-intro/README.md

 ### Lecture 12: Project work

-THe full time slot is dedicated to project work.
+The full time slot is dedicated to project work.

 #### Lab.
 12
 - Work on the project